Simplified Node.js Authentication with the Integration of Auth0

 Create a new Node.js project using Express generator:

-Create a new project using express engine, if you are not a admin user, then you may need admin access for writing files into the directory.
+- Create a new project using the express engine, if you are not an admin user, then you may need admin access for writing files into the directory.

-After creating a new project, route into the project directory
+- After creating a new project, route it into the project directory

-To see the app is running or not, visit http://localhost:8042 on any browser.
+- To see if the app is running or not, visit http://localhost:8042 on any browser.

 Signing up for a free auth0 account:

-a) Copy auth0 configuration variables (client id, client secret and domain) and add them in our Node.js application by creating a hidden file called .env under root project directory to store configuration variables and add this file to gitignore.
+a) Copy auth0 configuration variables (client id, client secret, and domain) and add them to our Node.js application by creating a hidden file called .env under the root project directory to store configuration variables and add this file to git ignore.

-b) Choose POST method in Token Endpoint Authentication Method
+b) Choose the POST method in Token Endpoint Authentication Method

-c) Click on Advance settings at the bottom of the tab, then open Grant types tab and then choose Client Credentials, Password and MFA Grant type as checked
+c) Click on Advance settings at the bottom of the tab, then open the Grant types tab, and then choose Client Credentials, Password, and MFA Grant type as checked

 a) Create a new Database connection as “MyDB” and use this name in the env file of the project

-a) Open default Auth0 Management API and go to Machine to Machine Applications tab
+a) Open default Auth0 Management API and go to the Machine to the Machine Applications tab

 b) Select your “MyAPP” (newly created) application as checked and choose all the permissions according to your requirement.